asekibaala/R-Programming/README.md

-# R-Programming
+# Machine learning -Python Programming

-This repository contains exercises and scripts related to modeling in R. The primary focus is on data analysis and visualization using R programming language.
+This repository contains exercises, llMs and scripts related to Machine learning , model development .
+The primary focus is on data analysis,Visualizatin creating LLM models using  programming language such as python.

-## Contents

-- **Ds_bed.R** - Script for modeling exercises in R.

-## Requirements

-- R (latest version)
-- RStudio (optional)

-## Usage

-Clone the repository and run the `.R` scripts in your R environment.

 ```bash
 git clone https://github.com/asekibaala/R-Programming.git